BuzzyAxolotls/MCWine/README.md

 ### Alternate MCWine branch

 If you believe Sodium or ViaFabric does not work out properly on your computer, Then you can try to fall back to the [Alternate Branch](https://github.com/Kichura/MCWine/tree/Alternate) in order to make use of Canvas + MultiConnect instead.
-The method of this branch should be identical like the Vanilla method, But if you use MultiMC then you can try this [Alternate-MultiMC branch](https://github.com/Kichura/MCWine/tree/Alternate-MultiMC) instead.
+The method of this branch should be identical like the Vanilla method, But if you use MultiMC then you can try this [Alternate MultiMC branch](https://github.com/Kichura/MCWine/tree/MultiMC-Alternate) instead.

 ### Lite MCWine branch